The Complete ADHD App Comparison Guide 2026 🔬

 Questions?
 Contact us at steev@getdose.app

 Steev Hodgson is the founder of DOSE and an ICF-credentialed ADHD coach who has completed 1,300+ coaching sessions with 95% client retention.
-Diagnosed with ADHD at 48 in 2020, Steev built DOSE to address the critical gap between clinical care and daily crisis support that he experienced firsthand.
-Prior to coaching, he spent 20+ years in enterprise tech sales with companies like CloudBees, LaunchDarkly, and Red Hat.
+Diagnosed with ADHD at 48, Steev built DOSE after recognizing that while excellent apps exist for task management and education, nothing addressed the acute crisis moments his clients experienced between sessions.
+Prior to ADHD coaching, Steev spent 20+ years in enterprise tech sales.

 DOSE vs Inflow: Which ADHD App is Right for You?